-Watering grass may not be considered rocket science.
+Like using your lawn mower, watering your grass may not be considered rocket science.
 But it helps to know how to keep your lawn hydrated and your water bill low.

 When you water your lawn, you want to do it for an extended period of time so that the grass is deeply hydrated.

 Frequent shallow watering causes shallow roots to grow.
 This makes your grass vulnerable to drought, disease, weeds, and other issues.

 So, instead of watering daily, you may want to water the grass two to three times per week for a longer duration.†

 By watering early in the morning, you are giving your lawn a lot of time to absorb water before it gets particularly warm and sunny.

-Know your soil type While most grasses respond well to deep watering a few days per week, there are some exceptions.
+While most grasses respond well to deep watering a few days per week, there are some exceptions.

 If your lawn seems to have a hard time absorbing water, your soil may have a high clay content.
 It's vitally important to investigate your soil type to make the right irrigation decisions.
 In the case of a clay-based soil type, you will want to water more frequently for a shorter amount of time.

 "Deep watering" is probably not the answer for clay-based soil because the soil needs extra time to absorb the water.